bkeller2/mlmpower/README.md

 - [x] Complete and Test Implementation
 - [x] Add Documentation
 - [ ] Add Vignettes
-- [ ] Release 1.0 and Submit to CRAN
+- [ ] Release 1.0 and submit to CRAN